dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ## Parameter Summary

-Parameter `LocalizationModes` consist of a group of localizaion mode objects.
+Parameter `LocalizationModes` consist of a group of localization mode objects.
 Each localization mode object includes a candidate mode and a series of auxiliary mode arguments.
 The structure of the localization mode object is shown as follow:

 ### Mode Arguments